-The hierarchy view presents hierarchical data in a way that shows the relationship between parent and child objects.
+The Hierarchy view shows the relationship between parent and child objects.
 It serves as an entry point for a user to see where an object lives in a larger hierarchical structure.

-For single level data sets, it is recommended to use a list report.
+For single level data sets, it is recommended to use a list report instead of a Hierarchy view.
 To learn more, see List Report.

 Single Line Object Cell

 Use the horizontal variation of the hierarchy accessory to avoid creating unnecessary space between object cells.

 Be careful when using single action buttons and contact icons within an object cell.
 Using it next to the hierarchy icon can create too many touch targets.

 Use icon stacks in an object cell with caution because they can cause heavy text truncation.